 - Liquid sweetener: Maple syrup, honey, or agave.
 Do not use dry sweetener, it must be liquid.

-- Plain yogurt: Adds moistness to the muffins just like with healthy chocolate chip muffins.
+- Plain yogurt: Adds moistness to the muffins.
 Try to avoid Greek yogurt unless you are a more experienced baker and know how to balance the liquids.

 - Oil: Neutral oils like avocado, melted coconut oil, light olive oil, or melted butter.